Violence against women in the Philippines: Japanese occupation (1942–1945)

-Post-colonial Period
+Post-colonial Period (1945-1986)

 Violence against women was not as widespread or public compared to the years when the Philippines was under the rule of the Spaniards, Americans, and the Japanese.

 After World War II, more and more women had become politicized.
 In the beginning, not too many women were present in mainstream politics.
 Eventually, many Filipino women "joined ideological groups, while others became combatants of the rebel movements."
 Various pro-women groups flourished such as MAKIBAKA (Malayang Kilusan ng Bagong Kababaihan), KABAPA (Katipunan ng Bagong Pilipinas), and GABRIELA (General Assembly Binding Women for Reforms, Integrity, Equality, Leadership, and Action).
 Not a lot of these movements, however, survived throughout the years.
 Most—if not all—groups disbanded, mostly dying out during the Marcos regime (See History of the Philippines (1965–86)).
 The disbanded feminist group members scattered across different political parties, while others joined forces with GABRIELA.

 The postcolonial era brought about "patriarchal contradictions [and] the dichotomized icons of idealized femininity and degraded whoredom, of feminine plenitude and feminine lack."
 Women in the Philippines "were removed from the reigning paradigm of patriarchy (thrice colonized in the process of history, first by the patriarchy within and then by the colonizers from without and then again by the nation-builders)."
 Instead of setting right the wrongs let loose by the colonizing patriarchs, "the national patriarchy continued the colonization of women by desecrating the female body and by degrading women to mere bodies."
 The "performative display of violence on the female body (therefore) carried out by the country’s power-wielders contains, besides its pornographic import, the ominous implication that it will be told and retold as a moral tale to threaten women into submission and subjugation."

 While it was not as rampant as in the previous years, violence against women still happened during the postcolonial period as women in the Philippines were often sexually abused, harassed, and objectified by the rest of society.

-Contemporary History
+Contemporary History (1986-present)

 Today, violence against women remains to be one of the most persistent and alarming issues that the Philippines has faced.

 In the reports of the Philippine National Police (PNP), the statistics revealed that there has been a steady increase in VAW cases reported to them from 1997 to 2013.